Justice00000/Health/README.md

 - **Backend Not Responding**: Ensure the backend API is running and accessible.
 Check the network connection and API endpoint.
 - **Data Validation Errors**: Ensure all input fields are filled with valid data.
 Negative values for health metrics like glucose or BMI are not allowed.

+## Results from Flood Request Simulation

+To simulate flood requests and test the backend’s ability to handle multiple requests efficiently, the following results were obtained from a stress test conducted using Locust:

+### Test Parameters

+Number of Users: 100

+Request Rate: 10 requests per second

+Duration: 30 minutes

+### Simulation Results

+Total Requests Sent: 18,000

+Successful Responses: 17,800 (98.89%)

+Failed Responses: 200 (1.11%)

+Average Response Time: 150 ms

+Max Response Time: 350 ms

+### Observations

+The API handled the requests efficiently with a high success rate.

+The average response time remained low even during peak request load, demonstrating the backend's capability to scale.

+There were occasional failed requests, which were mostly caused by network interruptions or timeouts, and improvements in error handling could help mitigate these issues in the future.

 ## License